aurelio-amerio/techytok/_posts/2019-12-23-lesson-modules.md

 It is advisable to prepend `@doc raw"""...`, in this way you will be able to write markdown code inside the description string without the need to escape special characters.

-Let's see how we can document, for example `func2big`:
+Let's see how we can document, for example, `func2big`:

 ```julia
 @doc raw"""